cuschk/somafm/readme.md

 ### `$ somafm play <channel>`

 Play a channel.
-Requires [mpv](https://mpv.io) or [MPlayer](https://mplayerhq.hu).
-Please make sure you have at least one of them installed and the `mpv` or `mplayer` command can be run within your shell.
+Requires [MPlayer](https://mplayerhq.hu) or [mpv](https://mpv.io).
+Please make sure you have at least one of them installed and the `mplayer` or `mpv` command can be run within your shell.

 #### Keyboard shortcuts